Leigh Adams: International

-In October 1995, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 1996 Grand Prix.
+In October 1995, during the Speedway Grand Prix Qualification, Adams won the GP Challenge, which ensured that he claimed a permanent slot for the 1996 Grand Prix.
 He repeated the success two years later in 1997.

-He had a single season with the London Lions in 1996 before returning to Swindon in 1997 and recorded a 9.96 average in the inaugural season of the Elite League.
+Adams had a single season with the London Lions in 1996 before returning to Swindon in 1997 and recorded a 9.96 average in the inaugural season of the Elite League.
 Adams was again back with the Robins in 1998 but with Swindon again dropping down a league in 1999, he left and signed for the King's Lynn Stars.
 Adams remained at King's Lynn for the 2000 campaign and topped the Elite League riders averages, finishing the season on 10.24.

 In 2001, Adams signed for Oxford and won the Elite League Championship.
 He remained with Oxford in 2002, which was a year in which Adams won his first Speedway Grand Prix, after claiming the 2002 Speedway Grand Prix of Scandinavia at the Ullevi in Gothenburg.

 The 2003 season saw Adams register a 9.97 league average back with Poole Pirates in a year which Poole won the treble; winning the League Championship, the Knock-Out Cup and the British League Cup.
 The year also saw him awarded a testimonial, which took place at Swindon.

 Adams returned to Swindon in 2004 and again finished top of the Elite League averages on 10.94 and partnered Charlie Gjedde to victory in the Elite League Pairs Championship.
 In 2005, Adams partnered new Swindon signing Lee Richardson to the Elite League Pairs Championship at Peterborough.
 On the world stage, Leigh ended his tenth season of Grand Prix activity with his highest ever ranking by winning the bronze medal after being the World No. 4 for the previous three years.

 Adams put together another successful season for Swindon in 2007, as the club finished runners-up in all three major domestic finals, being beaten by Coventry in the Elite League Play-Offs final, Knock-Out Cup final and Craven Shield final.
 Adams completed his best ever Grand Prix campaign in 2007, finishing second overall to Nicki Pedersen.
 In a consistent Grand Prix campaign, he took victory in three rounds and completed the series with 153 points.

 In 2008, Adams became the Swindon Robins all-time top points scorer.
 His paid maximum at Lakeside in August 2008 took him onto 5,482.5 points, surpassing the previous record set by Martin Ashby who scored 5,476.5 during his time with the Robins.
 In 2009, he won the Elite League Riders' Championship, held at Brandon Stadium on 2 October.